 - Weight gain

-Most often, side effects subside once the body becomes accustomed to the medication.
+Side effects usually subside once the body becomes accustomed to the medication.
 However, in some instances, other side effects may appear.

-If you are currently on medication, it’s vital you consult your doctor before taking any holistic treatments.
-Beyond the fact that their may be negative drug interactions, suddenly stopping antipsychotic use can be dangerous.
+If you’re currently on medication, you must consult your doctor before taking any holistic treatments.
+Beyond negative drug interactions, suddenly ceasing antipsychotic use can be dangerous.

 Psychosocial Treatments

-In order to further address negative and cognitive symptoms of schizophrenia, your doctor may refer you to: ⁴
+To further address cognitive and negative symptoms of schizophrenia, your doctor may refer you to: ⁴

 - Behavioral skills training